Bathscaping: how to pull off the latest bathroom trend

 Minimalist bathscaping

 If you’re more of a minimalist that cannot deal with any clutter in a bathroom, then check out this stylish bathscape idea.
-Keep things minimal by investing in key accessories to bring personality to your bathroom.
+Keep things minimal by focusing on space and light.
+Any accessories should be pared-back and functional.
 A good quality basket to store your towels in, a Scandi-style bath tray and a matching dispenser and tumbler set are a good place to start.

 Photo: Amara